Stolen excavator used in gas station ram raid, building left unstable

 The excavator, which was unlawfully taken from a nearby construction site, caused significant damage to the building.

-Police staff, including a dog handler, were in the area soon after however were unable to locate any offenders at the time.
+Police staff, including a dog handler, were in the area soon after - however, they were unable to locate any offenders at the time.

 AdvertisementAdvertise with NZME.